chen-dominic/Java-Quest/README.md

  </p>

  ### ```How to Run``` ###
- as long as you have Java installed on your device, the game can be opened by downloading and running the jar file! (adding jar soon...)
+ as long as you have Java installed on your device, the game can be opened by downloading and running the jar file!